junginkoong/LifeOfCircle/README.md

 # LifeOfCircle
-A simple game made with Unity, where a circle attempts to escape the building by clearing multiple stages which require logical thinking.
+A simple game made with Unity, where a circle attempts to escape the building by clearing multiple stages, requiring logical thinking.